adhirajpandey/Amazon-Scraper/README.md

 This Project allows you to scrape data from amazon website.

-There are three scrapers in this project :
+Below are the scrapers used in this project :

   - product_details.py - Product link as input and Product Title, Price, Rating, Number of Reviews as Output.
   - search_results.py - Search Term as input and txt file of links of listed Products as Output.